Mir Chakar Rind: History

 Mir Chakar was a very brave man who desired to make the Baloch nation powerful.

 When Mir Chakar left Dhadar, his next stop was Sanghar Desert, in Taunsa, Dera Ghazi Khan.
-He ruled the Sanghar area for many years.
-No one could defeat Mir Chakar and his army until Mir Doda Khan arrived with his army.
-Although Mir Chakar had defeated Mir Doda once before, Mir Doda was badly frozen.

-Mir Doda Khan defeated Mir Chakar in the desert of Sanghar, after which Mir Chakar and his army left Sanghar and moved to the Multan area where he shook hands with the Multan king.
+He ruled the Sanghar area for many years until Mir Doda Khan arrived with his army.
+Although Mir Chakar had defeated Mir Doda once previously, Mir Doda's army defeated Mir Chakar in the desert of Sanghar.
+Mir Chakar and his army left Sanghar and moved to the Multan area where he shook hands with the Multan king.
 On the other side, Shehmureed had gone to Arabia.
 After Shehmureed, one of his best fighters was Mir Malagh Khan Rind.

 It is said that Mir Malagh Khan's sword weighed 75 kg.
 No one but Mir Malagh could handle it.

 Mir Qaiser Khan, Mir Sanjar Khan and Mir Mandar Khan were some of Mir Chakar's best fighters.

 Mir Chakar and the Multan king then planned to conquer Delhi.
 The Multan king asked for Mir Chakar's help, and he gave him his best fighters.
 The Lashkar (campaign) was led by Mir Malagh Khan and Mir Qaiser Khan, who went and they conquered Delhi.

 After this, the Delhi king purportedly said, "There was not a single nail uncovered of the Baloch.
 Their head could reach the glaring sun.
 They were united; they were brave!"

 On the other side, Mir Doda was gaining power.
 His grandsons Mir Ghazi Khan and Mir Ismail Khan were his best fighters.
-The Dera Ghazi Khan and Dera Ismail Khan districts of Pakistan are named after these two.
+The Dera Ghazi Khan and Dera Ismail Khan districts are named after these two.